 - Leadership.
 Here’s another opportunity to make your resume stand out from the others.
 And this involves you doing more than just showing up to class and doing your homework.
 This is where you really need to get out there and sign up for everything possible to build your resume.
 For example, I was the president of our pinning committee.
-We planned our pinning ceremony.
 This shows leadership.
 I additionally was on the board for our student nurses association.
 More leadership.
-I mentored student nurses below me, and went to nursing student conferences.
+I mentored student nurses below me, and went to nursing student conferences out of town.
 It’s easy to join clubs at school.
 Employers want to see that you’re passionate about your interests, and these don’t even have to be nursing related.
 Join a political, cultural, or artistic club on campus.
 They want to see if you’re going to be a leader and be involved on your unit once hired.

 - Volunteer & Community Service.
 List these out with the location, year, and a brief description underneath each of the events.
 Sign up for a medical missions trip, volunteer for the homeless in your community, see if you can volunteer for some of the hospitals in your area.
 If you have any connections, see if you can shadow a nurse or doctor.
 Be a volunteer at a run that supports a good cause.
 See if you can participate in a flu shot clinic.
 Fundraise for a foundation in need.
 Just google search for volunteer opportunities in your area.
 There’s always plenty of options.
 You should have quite a few of these listed.